Carl J. Meade

-Personal data
+Personal life

-Born November 16, 1950, at Chanute Air Force Base, Illinois.
-Married.
-Two sons.
-Resides in Canyon Country, California.
-He enjoys woodworking, home-built aircraft construction, racquetball, jogging, and snow skiing.
-His parents were John Migliorini (later changed to Meade) and Esther Josephine Compitiello.
+Meade was born on November 16, 1950, at Chanute Air Force Base, Illinois.
+He is currently married with two sons. he resides in Canyon Country, California.
+Meade enjoys woodworking, home-built aircraft construction, racquetball, jogging, and snow skiing.
+His parents were John Migliorini (later changed to Meade), and Esther Josephine Compitiello.

 He graduated in 1968 from Randolph High School, on Randolph Air Force Base, in Texas.
-In 1973 he received a Bachelor of Science degree (with honors) in Electronics Engineering from The University of Texas and in 1975 completed a Master of Science degree in Electronics Engineering from California Institute of Technology.
+In 1973 he received a Bachelor of Science degree (with honors) in electronics engineering from the University of Texas, and in 1975 completed a Master of Science degree in Electronics Engineering from California Institute of Technology.
 He currently works for Northrop Grumman Integrated Systems as an engineering manager on the Crew Exploration Vehicle project.

 Experience

 Prior to entering active duty in the United States Air Force, Meade was a Hughes Fellow at the California Institute of Technology and an electronics design engineer at Hughes Aircraft Company in Culver City, California.
 He entered the U.S. Air Force at Laughlin Air Force Base, Texas, where he was a distinguished graduate of Undergraduate Pilot Training.
 In 1977, Meade was assigned to the 363rd Tactical Reconnaissance Wing at Shaw Air Force Base, South Carolina, where he flew the RF-4C.
 He was then selected as a member of the USAF Test Pilot School Class 80B.

 Upon graduation he received the Liethen-Tittle Award as the Outstanding Test Pilot and was assigned to the 6510th Test Wing at Edwards Air Force Base, California.
 In 1985, he was reassigned to the USAF Test Pilot School as a test pilot instructor in the F-4, A-7 Corsair II, A-37, and various gliders, teaching performance, stability/control, departure/spins, and radar flight test techniques.
 He was also the departure/spin lead instructor and avionics systems test training aircraft program manager.

 He has logged over 4,800 hours of jet time in 27 different aircraft.